-Conducting engagements include Birtwistle’s The Minotaur for ROH, Covent Garden, Glanert’s Caligula and Carmen for ENO and concert performances with the Philharmonia, RLPO, BBC Symphony, BBC Scottish Symphony, London Philharmonic, Scottish Chamber Orchestra, Birmingham Contemporary Music Group, Netherlands Chamber Orchestra, DSO Berlin and at the BBC Proms with both BBC NOW and Britten Sinfonia.
+Conducting engagements include Birtwistle’s The Minotaur for ROH, Covent Garden, Glanert’s Caligula and Carmen for ENO and concert performances with the Philharmonia, CBSO, RLPO, BBC Symphony, BBC Scottish Symphony, London Philharmonic, Scottish Chamber Orchestra, Birmingham Contemporary Music Group, Netherlands Chamber Orchestra, DSO Berlin and at the BBC Proms with both BBC NOW and Britten Sinfonia.
 He opened the 2012 Aldeburgh Festival with performances of Oliver Knussen’s Where the Wild Things Are and Higglety Pigglety Pop! in celebration of the composer’s 60th birthday.

 Born in Yorkshire, he studied at New College, Oxford and the Guildhall School of Music & Drama.
 Between 2007-9 he was a Lecturer at Cambridge University where he was also a Fellow of Corpus Christi College.